Hive or ClickUp? Honest 2026 Comparison After Testing Both

 HiveAI is genuinely useful Smaller integration ecosystem

-Less overwhelming to onboard Docs/wiki features are basic
+Less overwhelming to set up Docs and wiki features are basic

 ClickUp